adrian-datacamp/courses-hypothesis-testrepo/chapter3.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2 key:a939fe46dc
 ## CHAPTER 3: Exercise 4

 Suppose the previous exercise is stated a bit differently.
-Suppose the CEO claims that at least 80 percent of the company's 1,000,000 customers are very satisfied.
+Suppose the CEO claims that at least 80% of the company's 1,000,000 customers are very satisfied.
 What needs to be changed in our hypothesis test to test this claim, given that all the other information remain unchanged (significance level, sample size, etc.)?

 *** =instructions